rizukurizu/rizukurizu/README.md

-- 👋 Hi, I’m @rizukurizu
+- 👋 Hi, I’m Rizki Fadhilah
 - 👀 I’m interested in Photography and Videography
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning All Templates
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for job
-- 📫 How to reach me ...
+- 📫 How to reach me ?
+Just Follow My Github Profile

 <!---
 rizukurizu/rizukurizu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.